 When you're involved in a personal injury case, whether from a car accident, a slip and fall, or any other type of incident that has left you injured due to someone else's negligence, one of the most pressing questions on your mind is likely, "How long will it take to settle my case?"

 It's a valid concern, especially when facing medical bills, potential loss of income, and the physical and emotional recovery process.
-The best way to get an idea of what to expect is to consult a personal injury lawyer near you.
+The best way to get an idea of what to expect is to consult a South Carolina personal injury lawyer near you.

 What is the Personal Injury Case Timeline in South Carolina?